Bystřany: Transport

-The I/8 road (the section from Teplice to Lovosice) passes through the municipality.
+The I/8 road (the section from Teplice to Lovosice) runs through the municipality.
 The R/63 expressway splits from it and connects Bystřany with the D8 motorway.
 Both these roads forms parts of the European route E442.

 Bystřany is located in the railway line Teplice–Radejčín.

 Sights

 A cultural monument is the Chapel of the Immaculate Conception, located in the old part of Bystřany.
 It is a small Neoclassical building dating from 1811.

 A notable building is the Protestant church from the end of the 19th century.

 The Bílina River is bridged by a stone bridge from the second half of the 18th century, which is a technical monument.